kontena/kontena/docs/core-concepts/networking.md

   The internal interface is `eth1`, or the interface given by `KONTENA_PEER_INTERFACE`.
   If the internal interface does not exist, the address on the `eth0` interface is used.

-  For two nodes within the same region, the private address is used for node-to-node communication in place of the public address.
+  The private network address is used for the Weave control and data plane communication between nodes within the same region.
   Nodes are within the same region if they have been configured with the same Docker Engine `region=` label.
   The `region=` label is a string value provided by the provisioning plugin.

+  The private network address can also be used for connections to published services on internal nodes within a local network.
+  Using the private network address is required for local Vagrant nodes, as the public network address provided by VirtualBox does not allow any incoming connections.

 * The overlay network address (`10.81.0.x/19`)